virtualizebrief/realprint/docs/quick-start.md

 - `realprint-manager.ps1` to add a device, assign printer(s) and set default.
 - `realprint-agent.ps1` on the device you just assigned printers.

-Printers should make and on the endpoint you'll find log files in `c:\support` with results.
+Printers should now be connect tothe endpoint.
+Log files in `c:\support` with detailed results.

 :::tip Mission Accomplished
 You did it!
 Your first Real Print.
 Now if your feeling up to it lets dive deeper into what this thing can do.